dannielhugo/typescript-clean-architecture/README.md

 ├── src
 |   ├── application           - Application files.
 The core of clean architecture
 |   |   ├── business          - Business logic goes here
-|   |   └── definitions       - Some interfaces and classes that defines our app.
+|   |   └── entities          - Some interfaces and classes that defines our app.
 |   |       ├── contracts     - Contracts between business and deliveries
+|   |       ├── types         - Application custom types and interfaces
-|   |       └── entities      - Application entities
+|   |       └── services      - Features that can be shared through the application
 |   ├── delivery              - Here is located all delivery options
 |   |   └── api               - API delivery.
 Here comes all API related logic
 |   |       ├── config        - Config folder